 My favorite book: All of the Sweet Potato Queens’ books.
 They kept me laughing the entire time I read them.

 After much serious thought and deliberation, my husband and I have come to the decision that it’s time for me to think about retirement.
 I’ve had a wonderful career in a field that I am absolutely passionate about, and I’ve had many opportunities to touch and change lives – I hope I have lived up to most of them.
 And I’ve certainly loved being here in West Baton Rouge Parish with our “small but mighty” library!
 But April 30 will complete 50 years of drawing a paycheck from libraries for me; that should probably be enough for anyone.
-I am looking at retiring effective May 1, 2017.
+I am looking at retiring effective June 1, 2017.

 I feel good about what we’ve accomplished since I’ve been here.
 We’ve been able to upgrade and increase technology, which has offered much more to the public and allowed us to shift staff from behind-the-scenes tasks to face-to-face public service.
 When I arrived, we only had two positions working in public services, and one of those was vacant!
 We now have good staffing in the Circulation Department, an Adult Services Librarian, a Network Administrator for technology services, and improved staffing in the Youth Services area.
 We’ve added e-books and e-audiobooks for downloading, added Blu-rays, and expanded the DVDs and audiobooks on disks.
 We’ve weeded all adult fiction twice, almost all of the non-fiction, and juvenile materials are spot-weeded each summer.
 The collections are current and appealing.
 Programming continues to be exemplary, both in-house and out in the communities with funding assistance from a Parish grant each year.
 And we’ve done a bit of a face-lift to the Youth Services area to spruce it up.